본문으로 건너뛰기

 컨트랙트 구축

-Run the build script and expect to see the compiled Wasm file copied to the res folder, instead of buried in the default folder structure Rust sets up.
+Run the following commands and expect to see the compiled Wasm file copied to the target/near folder.

 하위 계정(subaccount) 생성